Peter Donders: Statue Controversy

 You see a bronze statue of two men: one man kneeling, one man standing.
 The kneeling man is a leper from Suriname.
 The standing man is priest Peter Donders, better known in Tilburg as Peerke Donders.
 The statue was placed in 1926.
 At that time, such a representation was common.
 Today we consider it an undeniable symbol of colonial rule.
 Of the historic person, Peter Donders himself, we have a more positive imagination.
 He cared about the fate of the slaves in the leprosy colony Batavia in Suriname, and worked for them for many years.

 Nowadays we look very critically at our colonial and slavery past.
 A painful and confrontational chapter in our history.
 In Tilburg we do not avoid the conversation about this, taking into account the deeply felt emotion of everyone to be seen, heard and appreciated.
 Therefore the statue in front of you is controversial.
 At the same time, it also invites you to have that conversation.

 Preserving this statue in public space is part of this ongoing debate in the city about our history, our slavery past and also about the inclusive city we want to be, in Tilburg.
 What do you think?

+In 2023 Erasmus University Prof. Maria Grever stated that the statue has lost its 'white innocence'.
+Within a postcolonial framework, the statue is a narrative of submission and racism.
+Many people in Tilburg, although aware of multi-perspectivity, still find it difficult to imagine that Donders' statue with the kneeling black man brings back the image of African Surinamese as objects of patronizing care.
+According to Grever, discourses of colonialism, racism and missionary work strengthened the Dutch civilising mission in the colonies, which was based on a western conception of progress, white superiority and the malleability of society.
+In the 1920s, this mixed discourse particularly appealed to Catholics in the Netherlands, because they had occupied a second-rate position in the country for centuries.
+Therefore the statue also represents the triumphant progress of Catholic emancipation in the Netherlands.